 Set up custom scripts in your Folio libraries

-Folio lets users create pre-configured libraries.
+Folio lets users create and manage pre-configured libraries.
 When a user creates a document in a specially configured AODocs Folio library, a new pre-configured library is created.

 This article is for administrators of Folio libraries who are setting up Folio on their domain.

-Custom script to manage your libraries created with Folio
+Custom script to manage libraries from actions in documents

-This custom script is required to manage the libraries you create with Folio.
-It allows you to create, update and delete libraries by creating, updating and deleting documents in your Folio libraries.
+This Update Action custom script lets you create, update and delete libraries by creating, updating and deleting documents in your Folio libraries.

 As a library administrator of a Folio library: